joshua-jerred/Giraffe/docs/hardware/power_supply.md

 The raspberry pi zero 2 W requires 5V to operate and has a maximum tolerance of 5%.
 The Raspberry Pi Zero 2 W idles at 280ma and under load can consume up to 600ma.
-Due to the computational requirements of the flight software, a duty cycle of 95% should be assumed, so 570.
+Due to the computational requirements of the flight software, a duty cycle of 95% should be assumed.

 The radio module, SA868 can operate from 3.3V to 5.5V.
 The radio module requires 1000ma to transmit at high power when at 5V, 900 at 4.2V.
 At low transmit power,